ippocratis/ippocratis.github.io/_pages/about.md

 ---
 layout: page
-title: What is this alla about
+title: What is this all about
 permalink: /about
 comments: true
 ---